HassanMahmoud22/ChatSystem/README.md

 Concurrency is managed using Redis for chat and message counts, background jobs for asynchronous processing, and unique constraints in the database for enforcing data integrity.

 1. **Redis:** Chat and message counts are stored in Redis for fast access, reducing database load.
-2. **Background Jobs:** All chat and message creations are processed asynchronously, preventing blocking of main threads.
+2. **Background Jobs:**
+- All chat and message creations are processed asynchronously, preventing blocking of main threads.
+- Background Job for Synchronizing Counts
+  - **Purpose:** Syncs `messages_count` and `chat_count` from Redis to the database.
+  - **Frequency:** Runs automatically every 15 minutes. (configurable)
+  - **Benefits:**
+    - Ensures data accuracy between Redis and the database.
+    - Prevents discrepancies due to concurrent operations.
+    - Enhances performance by minimizing direct database access.
 3. **Locking Mechanisms:** Redis locks are implemented to ensure sequential access to shared resources like chat numbers and message counts.

 ## Technologies Used